Daniel-KM/Omeka-S-module-Log/README.md

 Note that this will disable the default error logging of php and debug tools, so if you want to keep it, add a writer for it.

+Furthermore, they are managed automatically for background jobs.

 ### External database